Shanghai's Disney resort shut amid record daily local COVID infections | Health

 Until recent weeks relatively unscathed by coronavirus, Shanghai reported 24 new domestically transmitted COVID cases with confirmed symptoms for Sunday and 734 local asymptomatic infections, official data showed on Monday.
 It is the fourth consecutive day that Shanghai's local asymptomatic infections have increased.

 Residents' committees helping to organise testing programmes also encountered challenges.
-One compound distributed tokens to prevent outsiders from taking advantage of free tests.
-Including Shanghai infections, mainland China reported a total of 1,947 new locally transmitted cases with confirmed symptoms on Sunday, data from the National Health Commission showed, up from 1,656 a day earlier.
+One compound distributed tokens to foil outsiders' attempts to take free tests.
+Including Shanghai infections, mainland China reported a total of 1,947 new locally transmitted cases with confirmed symptoms on Sunday, data from the National Health Commission (NHC) showed, up from 1,656 a day earlier.

+The top steelmaking city of Tangshan, with just 12 local infections since March.
+19, is allowing only essential vehicles on roads smaller than expressways, while people with special needs who must use vehicles have to seek approval.
+The southern manufacturing hub of Shenzhen has allowed work and production activities, as well as bus and subway services in most areas, to resume after daily local case numbers dropped following three rounds of city-wide testing.

+Tight curbs remain in some places, however.
+Shenzhen residents still need to show negative tests in order to use public transport from Monday until March 27, a period in which non-essential indoor services will stay closed, the city government has said.

-The number of new local asymptomatic cases, which China does not classify as confirmed cases, stood at 2,384 up from 2,177 a day earlier.
+Vaccine candidates to target Omicron specifically, or among variants of concern, are in studies prior to clinical trials, a national health official said on Saturday, without identifying the companies involved.
+China's new local asymptomatic cases, which it does not classify as confirmed cases, was 2,384, up from 2,177 a day earlier.
 The death toll was unchanged at 4,638, with no new deaths.
-By Sunday, mainland China had reported 132,226 cases with confirmed symptoms, both among locals and arrivals from outside.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)